jaymepena/debatelords/README.md

 ### Installation

-1. Update the .env file to the server PC's IP address
+1. Update the .env file to the server PC's IP address (or leave LocalHost for demo)
 2. Install NPM packages
    ```sh
    npm install